 Dustin: Wow.
 So how much of keeping in shape now do you think is for the potential that you might go back out into space in the future?

 Jeff: Wow, that's so cool.
-And like so you know, you're hoping to go back up into space and I wanted to kind of ask the question, as a active astronaut; you know the laymen talks about a astronaut we always think of the people in space.
-But there's so many astronauts that are working hard on earth as well.
-What is it mean to be an active astronaut on earth?
+And like, so you know, you're hoping to go back up into space, and I wanted to kind of ask the question: as an active astronaut, you know the laymen talks about an astronaut—we always think of the people in space.
+But there's so many astronauts that are working hard on Earth as well.
+What does it mean to be an active astronaut on Earth?
 What do you do that you can talk about obviously?

-Don Pettit: Well okay.
+Don Pettit: Well, okay.
 I could talk about everything I do because NASA is not a DOD kind of organization.
 We're a civilian organization, and everything we do is practically put out on the internet as quickly as things happen.
 I'm in between flight assignments.
-I'm still active so I'm in the queue of people that flight assignments can come from.
+I'm still active, so I'm in the queue of people that flight assignments can come from.
 And I spend about 30 hours a week just doing training to maintain the skills associated with being an astronaut.
 And that's just our maintenance skill training.
 And that includes doing MBO runs where you get in a big white space suit, you go under water.
 And it includes flying the T-38's for space flight readiness training.
-It includes doing sims, and a lot of times the sims; they'll start at 6:30 or seven in the morning and they'll go til 4:30 or five in the afternoon.
+It includes doing sims, and a lot of times the sims—they'll start at 6:30 or 7 in the morning and they'll go til 4:30 or 5 in the afternoon.
 And then we do leg work to help other astronauts on their missions.
 We'll be capcoms, so we'll be at mission control and talking to the astronauts on orbit.
 So if you ... and then we have all kinds of medical tests and other evaluations that we go through.
-And some of these evaluations, like last week I had a two day evaluation here.
-So it took full days from seven AM til around five PM for just doing evaluation.
-And this is looking at the layout and the hardware for the gateway orbital complex which we're currently in the process of designing.
+And some of these evaluations, like last week I had a two-day evaluation here.
+So it took full days from 7 AM til around 5 PM for just doing evaluation.
+And this is looking at the layout and the hardware for the gateway orbital complex, which we're currently in the process of designing.
 Think of it as the space station around the moon.

 Don Pettit: And I spent two days working on that last week.
 Two full days.
 So you add all of this stuff up and it's about 30 hours a week just for our normal training.
 And then we have ground jobs where we help out other astronauts doing techno legwork for them.
 And that probably takes another 20 hours a week.